Dismounted/KOtal/README.md

 Other
 ----

-KOtal is licensed under the Simplified BSD License.
+KOtal is licensed under the New BSD License.
 Credits to zombor's KOstache for the initial inspiration and naming idea.

 PHPTAL is licensed under the terms of the GNU Lesser General Public License.